 5) Talk To The Grandparents

-Getting the grandparents involved is a grate way to save money and still get your children presents that they would love.
+Getting the grandparents involved is a great way to save money and still get your children presents that they would love.

 Like I mentioned in this post, almost as soon as I know what I want the girls to receive for Christmas, I call my mom and see if there is anything on the list that she wants to get them.

-This helps us save money, it reduces the clutter in the house because I’m just re-distributing the gifts that I already wanted them to receive, and it helps my mom know that I will approve of everything on the list even with my Minimalist preferences 🙂
+This helps us save money, it reduces the clutter in the house because I’m just re-distributing the gifts that I already wanted them to receive, and it lets my mom know that I will like everything she gets them even with my Minimalist preferences 🙂

 Only after you’ve figured out what you can afford for your immediate family should you figure out if you want to exchange gifts with your extended family.